kimardenmiller/momentum/members_area/team_resources/processes/get_to_know_the_man.markdown

 6. What brought you to the Bay Area?
 7. Education?
 Where?
 How long?
 Degree?
 8. What is your experience with Men's work?
-9. How did you find NoM?
+9. How did you find Momentum?

 Passion:
 --------